-Most international students require a student visa (F-1/J-1) to study in the United States.
+Most international students require a student visa (F-1) to study in the United States.
 Some international students may already have an immigration status, which allows them to pursue studies in the United States without having to fulfill any other special visa requirements.
 International applicants are solely responsible for obtaining the appropriate information concerning U.S. immigration requirements in order to pursue their studies in the United States.
-Applicants who need to obtain a student visa (F1/J-1) should allow sufficient time to process their application for admission and acquire their student visa.
+Applicants who need to obtain a student visa (F1) should allow sufficient time to process their application for admission and acquire their student visa.

-Certification of Eligibility (Form I-20 for F-1 Visa, Form DS-2019 for J-1 Visa)
+Certification of Eligibility (Form I-20 for F-1 Visa)

-International students who are required to have a student visa (F-1/J-1) in order to enter and study in the United States must fulfill the following requirements upon their acceptance to the University:
+International students who are required to have a student visa (F-1) in order to enter and study in the United States must fulfill the following requirements upon their acceptance to the University:

 - International Student Financial Guarantee Form.
-The individual or agency that will act as the Financial Sponsor for the student must complete this form. - For J-1s Only: J-1 Exchange Visitor Student Request Form.
-This form must be completed and signed by the applicant who is requesting to attend St. Thomas University as an exchange student. - 3.
+The individual or agency that will act as the Financial Sponsor for the student must complete this form. - 2.
 Photocopy of applicants identification page of their passport.

-International students who do not require a student visa (F-1/J-1) because they already have a visa in force that allows them to study in the United States must send a photocopy of the following:
+International students who do not require a student visa (F-1) because they already have a visa in force that allows them to study in the United States must send a photocopy of the following:

-- Identification page of their passport

-- Passport page with corresponding visa
+- Identification page of their passport - Passport page with corresponding visa

-- I-94 Admission Number